-You must submit an on-line application along with your resume here on this site by the post extension date October 13, 2022.
+You must submit an on-line application along with your resume here on this site by the post-extension date March 30, 2023.

 Failure to submit all materials will result in your application not being considered for the position.

 NOTE REGARDING PUBLIC SERVICE LOAN FORGIVENESS: Working for the City of Chicago Department of Law may qualify you for loan forgiveness under the federal Public Service Loan Forgiveness Program.
-For detailed information, visit or contact your federal loan servicer.
+For detailed information contact your federal loan servicer.

-NOTE REGARDING REFERENCES AND ADDITIONAL MATERIALS: Pease do not submit references with your materials.
+NOTE REGARDING REFERENCES AND ADDITIONAL MATERIALS: Please do not submit references with your hard copy materials.
 Please do not send to us any materials other than those we have specifically requested above.
 Submission of references and/or additional materials other than what is specifically requested above shall result in your application not being considered for the position.

 THIS POSITION IS EXEMPT FROM THE CAREER SERVICE.

-Graduation from an American Bar Association accredited law school with a Juris Doctor degree and admission to the Illinois Bar (or eligible for admission on motion to the Illinois Bar pursuant to Illinois Supreme Court Rule 705) or sitting for the Illinois February 2022 bar exam.
+Graduation from an American Bar Association accredited law school with a Juris Doctor degree and admission to the Illinois Bar (or eligible for admission on motion to the Illinois Bar pursuant to Illinois Supreme Court Rule 705).

 Disclaimer - "Accredited" means any American law school that has passed and maintains the requirements of accreditation by the American Bar Association ().